theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ## 06- Binning the co-asssembly output (from individual contigs to bins)

-We are going to zoom in and out, and use the mouse to make selection of clusters of splits, using the clustering based on `differential coverage` and `sequence composition`.
+We are going to zoom in and out, and use the mouse to make selections of split clusters, using the clustering based on `differential coverage` and `sequence composition`.

 The game is to find as many bins with high completion value, and low redundancy value.